feathersui/feathersui-website/website/docs/haxe-openfl/stack-navigator.md

 Navigation can be enhanced with animation, called a _transition_.
 Feathers UI provides a number of [animated transitions](./navigator-transitions.md) out of the box, and a simple API allows anyone to create [custom transitions](./custom-navigator-transitions.md).

-> If your project will be deployed to the web, consider using [`RouterNavigator`](./router-navigator.md) instead. [`RouterNavigator`](./router-navigator.md) integrates with the browser's back button using the HTML history API, which will provide a better user experience for web users.
+> If your project will be deployed to the web, consider using [`RouterNavigator`](./router-navigator.md) instead. [`RouterNavigator`](./router-navigator.md) integrates with URLs and the HTML history API, with full support for the browser's back button.

 ## The Basics